Visiting Schlitterbahn: The World’s Biggest Water Park

 Incredible Lodging Choices

 There is lodging for every budget at Schlitterbahn, including tree haus luxury suites, trendy lofts, cabins, and condos.
 Guests can save money by purchasing a park ticket and lodging package.
-The plethora of resort activities include scavenger hunts, campfires, board and yard games, and movies.
+The plethora of resort activities includes scavenger hunts, campfires, board and yard games, and movies.
 Extended ride times for the park are also included in your Schlitterbahn accommodations, as well as free Wi-Fi.

 I stayed at the Schlitterbahn lofts, super luxurious two-bedroom, two-bath accommodations with an upscale kitchen, stainless-steel appliances, beautiful artwork, and a killer balcony that overlooked the Comal River.
 It was a joy watching people float down the river in their tubes.
 The balcony featured silver bar stools with a marble ledge that was perfect for enjoying morning coffee and soaking up the scenery.
 My favorite feature was the enormous jacuzzi style tub; aaaah…. heavenly.